Signbank/FinSL-signbank/docs/settings.rst

     A dictionary containing the settings for all databases to be used with Django.

-.. py:data:: DB_IS_PSQL

-    Is the database engine used is postgresql?

 .. py:data::  PSQL_DB_QUOTA

     Maximum size of database in bytes, controlled outside of this application.
 Fill it in if you have a quota.